ling-k/starter-hugo-academic/content/home/experience.md

         Responsibilities:

         * hold office hour weekly
-        * provide guidence for students on their homework and course projects
+        * provide guidance for students on their homework and course projects

 design:
   columns: '2'